Tickets are not on sale yet – check back soon.

 You can sign up for our newsletter, like us on Facebook or follow us on Twitter to get the announcement first — we only send event-related infos.

-We are looking forward to welcome Jens on stage to share his story and give you the chance to connect with him afterwards.
+We are looking forward to welcome Verena on stage to share her story and give you the chance to connect with her afterwards.

 The interview will be led by Christoph Raethke.
 Christoph has been working in the digital industry for over 17 years.
 He has run two semesters of the Founder Institute and is the founder of the Berlin Startup Academy — Berlin’s boutique, independent Startup Accelerator.
-In addition to that, Christoph is a frequent speaker at international events and renown for his critical and thought-provoking views.
+A frequent speaker at international events, he is renown for his critical and thought-provoking views.

 Our event takes place in the St. Oberholz apartments.
 As the central meeting point of Berlin's digital scene, there could be no better setting for our intimate “fireside chat” interviews.